golbian/SpaceDungeon/README.md

 ```
 db.createUser(
         {
-            # define the username of the new database user (must be the same as defined in .env and docker-compose.yml files)
+            # define the username of the new database user (must be the same as defined in .env file)
             user: "spacedungeon",
-            # define the password of the new database user (must be the same as defined in .env and docker-compose.yml files)
+            # define the password of the new database user (must be the same as defined in .env file)
             pwd: "exemple",
             roles: [
                 {